Introduction

 Step 2: The blinds

-Before the new game begins, two players from the table are required to raise the small and big blinds.
-The blind means the forced bets that will begin the wagering.
+Before the new game begins, two players from the table must raise the small and big blinds.
+The blind means the forced bets that will start the wagering.

 The small blind is generally half the bigger blind.
 As the number of players decreases, the blinds must keep increasing throughout the tournament.